sinclairzx81/hammer/readme.md

 ## Command Line Interface

-The following command line parameters are supported.
+Hammer provides the following CLI interface.
 The `[...paths]` can be any file or directory.
 If a directory is passed for a `path`, Hammer will copy the directory into the `dist` location as well as process assets within.
+The `--watch` option will only watch for changes.
+To serve or start a node process use `--serve` or `--start` respectively which implicitly enables `--watch`.

 ```
 Examples: